How Do I Use A Power Sander For Furniture Refinishing?

 Power sanders come with different speed settings, and understanding the sanding speed is essential for getting the desired results.

-Also Read About: How Do I Use An Impact Wrench For Changing Tires?
+Also Read About: How Do I Use A Power Metal Shear For Clean And Precise Metal Cutting?

 For more intricate or delicate work, a lower sanding speed is preferable, as it offers better control and reduces the risk of damaging the furniture.
 Higher sanding speeds are suitable for removing material quickly, but they require careful handling to prevent over-sanding.